No Pens Day Wednesday is a national day of speaking and listening activities that takes place in schools and settings across the country.

-The ability to communicate effectively is a key life skill.
-Good verbal communication is fundamental for learning to read and write, managing emotions and behaviour, developing friendships and entering employment.
-However, spoken language has long been underrepresented in the curriculum in comparison to written language skills.
+The event raises awareness of communication as a key life skill.
+Good verbal communication skills (sometimes called oracy) are fundamental for learning to read and write, managing emotions, developing friendships and entering employment.
+However, spoken language is underrepresented in the curriculum in comparison to written language skills.

-By putting down our pens and shouting out about spoken language, we aim to raise awareness of its importance in education.
-By taking part, you can:
+By putting down your pens and shouting out about spoken language, you can:

 Find out more and start planning your day by downloading our introductory pack below.
 For full resources, sign up to take part.

-No Pens Day Wednesday took place on 13th November 2019 this year, but if you couldn't take part, resources will be available all year round so you can take part on an alternate date.
+No Pens Day Wednesday took place on 13th November 2019 this year, but if you couldn't take part, resources will be available all year round.
+Please sign up above to stay informed about next year's event.

 Older students can benefit from the day just as much as young children!
 Sign up below to access resources for early years settings, primary schools, secondary schools and special schools.